ENGLISH & MATH PLACEMENT GUIDES

 Coastline English & Math Requirements

-All students graduating from Coastline with an AA/AS degree are required to demonstrate competency in math and English.
-Competency in English is demonstrated through completion of ENGL C100, ENGL C135, or equivalent.
-Competency in math is demonstrated through any of the following:
+All students graduating from Coastline with an AA/AS degree are required to demonstrate competency in Math and English.
+Competency in English is demonstrated through completion of ENGL C100, ENGL C135, or equivalent course.
+Competency in Math is demonstrated through any of the following:

-It is recommended students submit proof of placement or use an alternate placement option prior to the end of their first semester of attendance and no later than four weeks prior to enrolling in a math or English course.
+It is recommended that students submit proof of placement or use an alternate placement option prior to the end of their first semester of attendance and no later than four weeks prior to enrolling in a Math or English course (exception ENGL C100**).

 Advanced Placement (AP) scores - A minimum score of "3" or above on AP Calculus, AP English Literature or AP English Language and Composition.